vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 clear.
 Sukhasuplika-Same as Sukharātri; HV II, 348-349 (from

-Adityapurāṇa); KKN 421-422.
+Ādityapurāṇa); KKN 421-422.
 Sukhācaturthi-when the 4th tithi in su. falls on a Tuesday it

 is called Sukhacaturthi or Sukhadācaturthi.
 Vide HV I. 514 ( quoting Bhav.
 I. 31.
 16 ), KR 271, VKK 31 (quoting

 the same verse from Devipurāṇa ).
-Sugatidvādasi-begin on Phā. śu.
+Sugatidvādaśi-begin on Phā. śu.
 11th; tithivrata; Kroṇa deity; fast on that day, worship of Kr̥ṣṇa and reciting the

 H. D. 57